It’s been decided. I have found where I want to live and it’s the Toronto Islands, Canada.

 As soon as you board the boat at Jack Layton Ferry Terminal you know there are going to be some epic views.
 During the 15-minute trip over to the Toronto Islands don’t forget to look back to get spectacular views over Toronto.
 The amazing city just seems to loom up out of the water and sparkles in the sunshine with the unmistakable landmarks of the CN Tower and the Rogers Centre easy to see.

 Once you’ve made it to the Toronto Islands there are plenty of spots to get awesome images of the cityscape.
 Try Centre Island to capture the iconic buildings framed by the island greenery.

 Amusement Parks, Gardens and Attractions

-Not only is this the best spot to view Toronto skyline but Toronto Island is home to a number of attractions including a small theme park, animal park and gardens.
+Not only is this the best spot to view Toronto skyline but the Toronto Islands are home to a number of attractions including a small theme park, animal park and gardens.

 If you think you’ve got the puzzle skills then you can give the William Meany Maze a go.
 Originally created in 1967, the hedge maze has undergone a bit of a regeneration in recent years so is worth checking out.

 If you’re looking for some local history, take a walk to the Gibraltar Point Lighthouse.
 One of the oldest buildings in Toronto and the oldest lighthouse of the Great Lakes, the site of the lighthouse has a few stories to tell so make sure to read the info boards to learn about it’s construction, upkeep and one mysterious death of the lighthouse keeper….